brisneve/ggplottimeseries/README.md

 Installation
 ------------

-To install this package, you can use the following codes:
+To install and load this package, you can use the following codes:

 ``` r
 devtools:: install_github("brisneve/ggplottimeseries")